U.S. Department of Transportation

 WASHINGTON, D.C.
 20590

-The Department will initiate appropriate actions against responsible persons who take, threaten to take, or fail to take a personnel action with respect to any employee or applicant because of any protected disclosure of information.
-In 2002, the Notification and Federal Employee Antidiscrimination and Retaliation Act (No FEAR Act) was enacted to make all Federal agencies accountable for violations of antidiscrimination and whistleblower protection laws.
+The DOT will initiate appropriate actions against responsible persons who take, threaten to take. or fail to take a personnel action with respect to any employee. former employee, or applicant for employment because of any protected disclosure of information.
+In 2002, the Notification and Federal Employee Antidiscrimination and Retaliation Act was enacted to make all Federal agencies accountable for violations of antidiscrimination and whistleblower protection laws.

-The Department will not tolerate whistleblower reprisal.
-Legitimate disclosure of infonnation by employees is an invaluable resource for the oversight of government operations.
-I expect that employees are able to report these matters confidentialy to the Department's Office of Inspector General (OIG), the U.S. Office of Special Counsel, or appropriate management officials.
-Those who interfere with or retaliate against any current disciplinary action.
+The DOT will not tolerate whistleblower retaliation.
+Legitimate disclosure of information by employees is an invaluable resource for the oversight of government operations.
+I expect that employees are able to report these matters confidentially to the Department's Office of Inspector General (OIG), the U.S. Office of Special Counsel. or appropriate management officials.
+Those who interfere with or retaliate against any current or former employee or applicant for employment, who makes a protected disclosure, will be subject to appropriate disciplinary action.
 In accordance with the WPEA, a Whistleblower Protection Ombudsman has been designated in OIG to educate agency personnel about whistleblower rights.

-I am commited to maintaining the Department's role as a Federal agency that respects the rights of current and former Federal employees or job applicants to raise legitimate concerns without fear of reprisal.
-I ask to join me in implementing and communicating this important policy.
+I am committed to maintaining DOT's role as a Federal agency that respects the rights of current and former federal employees and applicants for employment to raise legitimate concerns without fear of retaliation.
+I ask you to join me in implementing and communicating this important policy.

 Anthony R. Foxx